 Source: RepuTex Energy, 2019

-As a result, without a robust policy framework to incentivise new investment prior to large coal-fired generation retirements, energy investment is again expected to slow.
-Our modelling suggests a return to elevated wholesale prices would therefore be needed to incentivise new capacity, triggering a higher price environment beyond 2030.
+With no policy framework to guide new investment prior to large coal-fired generation retirements, renewable energy investment is again expected to slow, with modelling suggesting a return to elevated wholesale prices would be needed to incentivise new capacity additions, triggering a higher price environment beyond 2030.

 The RepuTex Team